Vladimir Putin: Russia's action man president

-Despite his long reign President Putin's approval ratings are still above 80%, Russian media report - the kind of popularity that most Western leaders can only dream of.
+Despite his long rule, President Putin's approval ratings are still high, Russian media report - the kind of popularity that most Western leaders can only dream of.

-Mr Putin's brand of patriotism dominates Russia's media, so those ratings do not give the whole picture.
+Mr Putin's brand of patriotism dominates Russia's media, skewing coverage in his favour, so those ratings do not give the whole picture.
 But dissenters do struggle to be heard.